Achaemenid coinage: Darics and Sigloi

 Daric coins have been found in Asia Minor, Greece, Macedonia and Italy.
-The Siglos denomination have been found in hoards only in Asia Minor, and single coins with other Greek coinage from Ancient Egypt to Afghanistan (Kabul hoard) and Pakistan (Shaikhan Dehri hoard).
+The Siglos denomination have been found in hoards only in Asia Minor and single coins with other Greek coinage from Ancient Egypt to Afghanistan (Kabul hoard) and Pakistan (Shaikhan Dehri hoard).
+A single Siglos coin, minted in Salamis, Cyprus was found at the shore of Ashdod, Israel in 2026.

 Circulation of Greek coinage throughout the Empire

 Coin of the Achaemenid satrap of Egypt Sabakes, in imitation of the Athenian tetradrachm.
-Circa 340-333 BC.
+Circa 340-333.
 Achaemenid Egypt.